Understanding Call Grading

 • Service Improvements: Highlight areas where negative sentiment is frequent, providing actionable data to enhance customer experience.

-With Call Sentiment, TrackNotion turns every call into a chance to learn, improve, and succeed.
+With Call Grading, TrackNotion turns every call into a chance to learn, improve, and succeed.

 See Tracknotion benefits in action